Last Updated 12 July 2022

 Interface of the Child Protection Act and the Family Law Act

 Foster Carers and Other Care Providers

-Child Safety also works in partnership with other Queensland Government departments, police, non-government organisations and the broader community to deliver child protection services.
+Child Safety works in partnership with other Queensland Government departments, police, non-government organisations and the broader community to deliver child protection services.